|About Ron Ridenour|

 “The nationwide antiwar movement in the U.S. was a major contributing factor to Vietnam’s victory”.
 “Our intention was to break the will of the American government to continue the war.
 The U.S. ‘second front’ — consisting of millions of American civilians and GIs who expressed their opposition to an unjust war — helped bring it to an end.”

-Soon after the end of the war against Southeast Asia, I obtained 1,000 censored pages of dossiers various National Security Council “intelligence” agencies had on me.
-FBI, CIA, Los Angeles Police Department's red squad all tailed and harassed me, even to the point of forging tax return papers in an attempt to show the left and anti-war movement that I was one of their many spies.
+Soon after the end of the war against Southeast Asia, I obtained 1,000 censored pages of dossiers various National Security Council agencies had on me.
+FBI, CIA, Los Angeles Police Department's red squad all tailed and harassed me, even to the point of forging tax return papers in an attempt to convince the left and anti-war movements that I was a military spy.

 I began working as a reporter in 1967.
 I was fired from three dailies (Hanford Sentinel, Riverside Press-Enterprise, Hollywood Reporter) for failing to self-censor my reportage and for union organizing efforts, as well as support for the Black Panthers.
 In the early 1970s, I reported for and edited several alternative“underground” weeklies, including the “Los Angeles Free Press” and the “L.A.
 Vanguard”.